voegelas/mariadb-plugin-saslauthd/README.md

 On OpenBSD, install the cyrus-sasl package and enable the saslauthd daemon with rcctl(8).

-On Ubuntu, install the sasl2-bin package and enable the saslauthd daemon.
+On Ubuntu, install the sasl2-bin package.
+Enable and configure the saslauthd daemon in /etc/default/saslauthd.
 Add the mysql user to the sasl group and restart the database system.

 If saslauthd uses PAM, create the file /etc/pam.d/mariadb.